la-yse/portfolio-landingpage01/README.md

 # 🏛️ Boldline & Co - Architecture Office

 A sleek and responsive institutional website for **Boldline & Co.** architecture office.
-This is a study case.
+This is a study case made for practicing and portfolio.

 ## 🌟 Features